Place of Peace: Construction

 This Jōdo Shinshū temple was built in Japan in 1984 by Daibun Co. and known as Hei-Sei-Ji (平清治) and Tsuzuki Hondo (都築 本堂).
 The temple is 900 square feet.
 However, the temple was never assigned a Buddhist priest to serve a practicing lay community.
 If this had been the case, then the temple would not have been removed from Japan.

 In 2004 the Hei-Sei-Ji temple was dismantled into more than 2,400 pieces and shipped in four containers across the Pacific, through the Panama Canal and arrived in Charleston, South Carolina.
-The temple was renamed The Place of Peace at Furman and is a learning space to educated students and public about oneness.
+The temple was renamed The Place of Peace at Furman and is a learning space to educate students and the public about oneness.